 Provisioning Package

-Create, secure, and validate the bulk enrollment provisioning package with Windows Configuration Designer (WCD) for AD-to-Entra, Hybrid-to-Entra, and Tenant-to-Tenant migrations.
+Create, secure, and validate the Microsoft bulk enrollment provisioning package using Windows Configuration Designer (WCD) for AD-to-Entra, Hybrid-to-Entra, and Tenant-to-Tenant migration scenarios.

 | Migration scenario | Tenant used to create PPKG |